arnobchak/IoT-Projects-with-NodeMCU/README.md

-NodeMCU ESP8266 IoT Projects with MQTT, ThingSpeak, and Node-RED This repository provides a collection of IoT projects using the NodeMCU ESP8266 board to interface with various sensors.
-It demonstrates how to read sensor data, publish it to an MQTT broker, visualize it on ThingSpeak, and control it through Node-RED.
-This setup enables real-time monitoring, remote control, and customized automation.
+IoT Projects with NodeMCU ESP8266 Arduino Board
+This repository features a collection of IoT projects using the NodeMCU ESP8266 board to gather data from various sensors and publish it to an MQTT broker for monitoring and control.
+Additionally, data visualization and control dashboards are implemented with Node-RED and ThingSpeak for seamless real-time monitoring.

-Project Overview with Node-RED Integration
+Project Overview
-Each project demonstrates connecting a sensor to the NodeMCU ESP8266, reading its data, and publishing it to an MQTT broker.
-With Node-RED, you can create interactive dashboards to monitor data and control devices, enhancing the monitoring and automation capabilities beyond basic MQTT and ThingSpeak.
+Each project involves connecting specific sensors to the NodeMCU ESP8266, reading data from these sensors, and then publishing the information to an MQTT broker.
+Node-RED and ThingSpeak platforms enable real-time data visualization and interactive control.

 Table of Contents
 Requirements